-- 2 "Nature and sin are past away, And the old Adam dies;My hands a new foundation lay: See a new world arise!" - Mighty Redeemer, set me free From my old state of sin; O make my soul alive to thee, Create new pow'rs within. - Renew my eyes, and form my ears, And mould my heart afresh;Give me new passions, joys, and fears, And turn the stone to flesh. - 5 Far from the regions of the dead, From sin, and earth, and hell,In the new world thy grace hath made, May I for ever dwell!
+- 3 Mighty Redeemer, set me free From my old state of sin;O make my soul alive to thee, Create new pow'rs within.

+- 4 Renew my eyes, and form my ears,

+And mould my heart afresh;

+Give me new passions, joys, and fears,

+And turn the stone to flesh.

+- Far from the regions of the dead,

+From sin, and earth, and hell,

+In the new world thy grace hath made,

+May I for ever dwell!

-Christ's Humiliation and Exaltation.33
+Christ's Humiliation and Exaltation.
+43

-- What equal honours shall we bring To thee, O Lord, our God the Lamb?
-Since all the notes that angels sing Are far inferior to thy name. - Worthy is he that once was slain, The Prince of Peace that groan'd and dy'd, Worthy to rise, and live and reign At his Almighty Father's side. - Power and dominion are his due, Who stood condemn'd at Pilate's bar;
+- What equal honours shall we bring

+To thee, O Lord, our God the Lamb?

+Since all the notes that angels sing

+Are far inferior to thy name.

+- Worthy is he that once was slain,

+The Prince of Peace that groan'd and dy'd,

+Worthy to rise, and live and reign

+At his Almighty Father's side.

+- Power and dominion are his due,

+Who stood condemn'd at Pilate's bar;

+Wisdom belongs to Jesus too,

+Tho' he was charg'd with madness here.

+- Honour immortal must be paid

+Instead of scandal and of scorn;

+While glory shines around his head,

+And a bright crown without a thorn.

+- 5 Blessings for ever on the Lamb,

+Who bore our sin, and curse and pain;

+Let angels sound his sacred name,

+And every creature say, Amen!

-32Source: Isaac Watts, Hymns and Spiritual Songs, 2nd ed.
-(London: John Lawrence, 1709), 240 (Book 2, no. 130).
-First appeared in CPH (1738), 33-34.
+$^{^{43}}$ Source: Isaac Watts, Hymns and Spiritual Songs, 2^{nd} ed.
+(London: John Lawrence, 1709), 46-47 (Book 1, no. 63, omitting stanza 4).
+First appeared in CPH (1737), 22.